-In 2002, gift splitting allows married couples to give up to \$22,000 to a person without making a taxable gift.
+In 2006, gift splitting allows married couples to give up to \$24,000 to a person without making a taxable gift.

 If you split a gift you made, you must file a gift tax return to show that you and your spouse agree to use gift splitting.
-You must file a return even if half of the split gift is less than the annual exclusion.
-If you and your spouse are splitting a gift, you may be able to use Form 709-A. See the form instructions for who can use that form.
-This form is shorter and simpler than Form 709.
+You must file a Form 709 even if half of the split gift is less than the annual exclusion.

 Example.
-Harold and his wife, Helen, agree to split the gifts that they made during 2002.
+Harold and his wife, Helen, agree to split the gifts that they made during 2006.
 Harold gives his nephew, George, \$21,000, and Helen gives her niece, Gina, \$18,000.
-Although each gift is more than the annual exclusion (\$11,000), by gift splitting they can make these gifts without making a taxable gift.
+Although each gift is more than the annual exclusion (\$12,000), by gift splitting they can make these gifts without making a taxable gift.